Octacalcium phosphate: Case #2

-Case study #2 involved three male patients, ages 63 to 77, who had previously undergone sinus or alveolar ridge augmentation with at least one year of functional loading.
-The three surgeries were performed by a single periodontist and each participant underwent a different surgery.
+Case study #2 involved three male patients, age 63–77, who had previously undergone sinus or alveolar ridge augmentation with at least one year of functional loading.
+The three surgeries were performed by a single periodontist, and each participant underwent a different surgery.
 Patient #1 underwent a bone augmentation of peri-implant defects, Patient #2 underwent a vertical ridge augmentation, and patient #3 underwent a sinus and ridge augmentation.

-Patient #1 underwent a three part implantations in the 44, 45, and 46 regions (1st bicuspid, 2nd bicuspid, and 1st molar of mandibular region).
-Upon having the implants inserted a guided bone regeneration procedure was performed over the peri-implant dehiscence defect utilizing a mix of commercialized OCP synthetic bone substituent (bontree) and whole blood.
+Patient #1 underwent a three-part implantation in the 44, 45, and 46 regions (1st bicuspid, 2nd bicuspid, and 1st molar of mandibular region).
+After the implants were inserted, a guided bone regeneration procedure was performed over the peri-implant dehiscence defect utilizing a mix of commercialized OCP synthetic bone substituent (bontree) and whole blood.
 Four months post implantation, sufficient levels of horizontal bone were observed partially counteracting the initial loss of bone tissue from the peri-implantitis that the patient experienced prior to the study.

 Patient #2 also underwent three implantations in the 24, 26, and 27 regions.
-Prior to implantation vertical ridge augmentation was performed using bontree mixed with whole blood and a titanium mesh covering.
-Six months after ridge augmentation the first stage of the implant was placed, and an additional four months after the first implantation the second implant was placed.
-Finally, six months after the second implantation the prosthetic was loaded.
+Prior to implantation, vertical ridge augmentation was performed using bontree mixed with whole blood and a titanium mesh covering.
+Six months after ridge augmentation, the first stage of the implant was placed; four months after the first implantation, the second implant was placed.
+Lastly, six months after the second implantation, the prosthetic was loaded.

-Patient #3 underwent a three part implantation procedure.
-Firstly, sinus augmentation and vertical ridge augmentation were performed using bontree, whole blood, and a titanium d-PTFE membrane for the vertical ridge augmentation.
-Six months after the augmentations the first and second implantation was performed in the 16-17 regions following a single stage implant surgery.
-Four months after the first implantation surgery a modified periosteal fenestration was performed due to the loss of attached mucosa bucally.
-Finally, six months post the second implant operation the prosthetic was inserted.
+Patient #3 underwent a three-part implantation procedure.
+First, sinus augmentation and vertical ridge augmentation were performed using bontree, whole blood, and a titanium d-PTFE membrane for the vertical ridge augmentation.
+Six months after the augmentations, the first and second implantation were performed in the 16-17 regions after a one-stage implant surgery.
+Four months after the first implantation surgery, a modified periosteal fenestration was performed due to loss of attached mucosa bucally.
+Lastly, six months after the second implant operation, the prosthesis was inserted.
 Histological tests showed the deposition of newly formed bone around the bone grafts and good incorporation of the newly formed bone with the synthetic bone graft.
 Also, no foreign body reactions or inflammatory problems were detected.

-Radiological tests performed after the dental implants for all three patients showed no immediate post operative problems with the implants, and four months post operation showed implant stability levels greater than 60 for all implants.
-One year post implantation showed integration of the implants with newly regenerated alveolar bone and no apparent bone loss.
+Radiological tests performed after the dental implants for all three patients, showed no immediate postoperative problems with the implants; four months post-operation, showed implant stability levels greater than 60 for all implants.
+One year after implantation, showed integration of the implants with newly regenerated alveolar bone and no apparent bone loss.